 I do remember Oncologist Number One t talking a little bit about heart damage risk.
-I remember this because before beginning chemo I was required to have an electro-cardiogram (very painful procedure less than two weeks after a bilateral by the way) to see if my heart was strong enough to even begin chemotherapy in the first case.
+I remember this because before beginning chemo, I was required to have an electro-cardiogram (very painful procedure less than two weeks after a bilateral, btw) to see if my heart was strong enough to even begin chemotherapy, in the first case.
 I’m pretty sure this is standard procedure for certain drugs.

 Despite being “sort of informed” about the potential heart damage risk, I don’t think this really sunk in for me, and I’m not sure it does for most patients.

 I don’t remember any other long-term risks being discussed at all.

 With Robin Roberts recently announcing she has a blood disorder called myelodysplastic syndrome (MDS), which more than likely was caused by her chemotherapy regimen (entirely different from mine), I wonder if doctors and patients will be discussing long-term potential health risks of chemotherapy (or any treatment) a bit more in depth.